Ernst Jünger: Later life

 by influence of Max Stirner's conception of the Unique (der Einzige).

 In 1981, Jünger was awarded the Prix mondial Cino Del Duca.

 Jünger was immensely popular in France, where at one time 48 of his translated books were in print.
 In 1984, he spoke at the Verdun memorial, alongside his admirers, French president François Mitterrand and the German chancellor, where he called the "ideology of war" in Germany before and after World War I "a calamitous mistake".
+In France he remains a near idol of the identitarian and Europeanist far-right (in the works of philosopher Alain de Benoist).